azikkw/Galaxy-MovieApp/README.md

 ⠀
 ## ABOUT APPLICATION

->Discover a whole new galaxy of movies with Galaxy - The movie app that brings you a universe of entertainment, anytime, anywhere!
+> Discover a whole new galaxy of movies with Galaxy - The movie app that brings you a universe of entertainment, anytime, anywhere!
+>
+> A ready-made API was used in the creation of this application.
+The user in the application can see a list of movies, search for them through the search, add to favorites and see information about the movie.

 * Application writen on `Kotlin`
 * To create the user interface was used `Jetpack Compose`